Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 Ensure any analysis or playback software reads the file as 16‑bit integers; using 8‑bit interpretation will yield
 Q samples that look like zeros.
+When `--byte` is used, the companion file `beidou_b1i_u8.bin` stores the same samples in signed 8‑bit format.

 The signal is at baseband (zero‑IF), so tune the
 SDR’s RF centre frequency to the desired transmit frequency – for B1I